Manage Dashboards

 If you need to access previously created dashboards to consult them or edit them, first check your permissions: you might not have the permissions to some of the repositories or views containing those dashboards.

-2. Select the desired dashboard by clicking the title after the slash: the dashboard and all its widgets will load (clicking the first item instead redirects you to the Search tab in that repository).
+Select the desired dashboard by clicking the title after the slash: the dashboard and all its widgets will load (clicking the first item instead redirects you to the tab in that repository).

-Click the star icon next to a dashboard to save it as favorite: it will go on top of the list for quicker access and will appear under Starred Dashboards in the main User Interface.
+Optionally, click the star icon next to a dashboard to save it as favorite and bring it on top of the list for quicker access.

-Click the three-dot menu on the upper right corner of a dashboard to perform the following operations:
+Click the menu icon ⋮ of a dashboard to perform the following operations:

-• Wall Monitors & Shared URLs — allows to share read-only dashboards.
-See Sharing Dashboards section below for more details.
+— allows to share read-only dashboards.
+See Share Dashboards section below for more details.

 For more information, see Export Dashboards as PDF.